DevABM/findings/styleguide.md

 Creating a UI Style Guide for Better UX | Toptal®
 UI Style Guides are a design and development tool that brings cohesion to a digital product's user interface and experience.
 At their core, they: Record all of the design elements and interactions that occur within a product.
 List crucial UI components such as buttons, typography, color, navigation menus, etc.

-## What is style guide in UI design?
-Creating a UI Style Guide for Better UX | Toptal®
-UI Style Guides are a design and development tool that brings cohesion to a digital product's user interface and experience.
-At their core, they: Record all of the design elements and interactions that occur within a product.
-List crucial UI components such as buttons, typography, color, navigation menus, etc.